skrattaren/apf.rst/apf.rst

-  The song mentioned later on in the text, 'Something's gotten into my beard' is not directly traceable to They Might Be Giants, or it would have to be to the track 'Fingertips' on "`Apollo 18`_", which features the line "Something grabbed a hold of my hand".
+  The song mentioned later on in the text, 'Something's gotten into my beard' is not directly traceable to They Might Be Giants, or it would have to be to the track 'Fingertips' on **Apollo 18**, which features the line "Something grabbed a hold of my hand".
 Most people figure it is simply a reference to an entirely different song: Gene Pitney's 'Something's gotten hold of my Heart'.